malczuuu/lemur-project/README.md

 A template Spring Boot project with a dummy reference implementation of a REST endpoint, tested with Testcontainers.

+> _Most of my sandbox apps these days look the same.
+This will make it easier to start new sandboxes without setting up
+> too much boilerplate._
+>
+> ~ _Author_

 ## Tech Stack

 - **Java** with **Spring Boot 4.0**